docker-hy/docker-hy.github.io/data/part-1/section-6.md

 <exercise name="Exercise 1.15: Homework">

 Create Dockerfile for an application or any other dockerised project in any of your own repositories and publish it to Docker Hub.
-This can be any project except clones / forks of backend-example or frontend-example.
+This can be any project, except the clones or forks of backend-example or frontend-example.

-For this exercise to be complete you have to provide the link to the project in docker hub, make sure you at least have a basic description and instructions for how to run the application in a [README](https://help.github.com/en/articles/about-readmes) that's available through your submission.
+For this exercise to be complete you have to provide the link to the project in Docker Hub, make sure you at least have a basic description and instructions for how to run the application in a [README](https://help.github.com/en/articles/about-readmes) that's available through your submission.

 </exercise>

 <exercise name="Exercise 1.16: Heroku">

-Pushing to heroku happens in a similar way.
-A project has already been prepared at `devopsdockeruh/heroku-example` so lets pull that first.
-Note that the image of the project is quite large.
+Pushing to Heroku happens in a similar way.

+You can deploy an existing project this time.
+The course material should work, so let's pull that first from `devopsdockeruh/coursepage`

-Go to [https://www.heroku.com/](https://www.heroku.com/) and create a new app there and install heroku CLI.
+Go to [https://www.heroku.com/](https://www.heroku.com/) and create a new app there and install Heroku CLI.
 You can find additional instructions from `Deploy` tab under `Container Registry`.
 Tag the pulled image as `registry.heroku.com/_app_/_process-type_`, process-type can be `web` for this exercise.
-The app should be your project name in heroku.
+The app should be your project name in Heroku.

-Then push the image to heroku with `docker push registry.heroku.com/_app_/web` and release it using the heroku CLI:
-`heroku container:release web --_app_` (you might need to login first: `heroku container:login`)
+Then push the image to Heroku with `docker push registry.heroku.com/_app_/web` and release it using the Heroku CLI: `heroku container:release web --_app_` (you might need to login first: `heroku container:login`)

 Heroku might take some time to get the application up and running.

 For this exercise return the url in which the released application is.

-You could also use the heroku CLI to build and push, but since we didn't want to build anything this time it was easier to just tag the image.
+You could also use the Heroku CLI to build and push, but since we didn't want to build anything this time it was easier to just tag the image.

 </exercise>